FrontEndFoxes/curriculum/workshop/minis/mini7.md

 }
 ```

+Looking better!

-In `App.vue` add more card styles so the background img shows up (inside codesandbox):
+In `App.vue` add more card styles so a nice contrasting background image shows up.
+Note, you might need to refresh your Code Sandbox to see these new styles.

 ```css
 .cards {